Vegan in Greece: A Complete Travel Guide For 2024!

 Vegan in Greece: Fava

 Fava is a puree of yellow split peas topped with fresh parsley, onion and capers.
-A great option for a light meal with some bread and a salad.
+It’s a great option for a light meal with some bread and a salad.

 spinach pie (spanakopita)